yeatmanlab/roar-infosec/ROAR-data-privacy-and-information-security-manual.md

 - **Caregivers**: Access to only their students' data for the purpose of viewing assessment scores.
 - **Participants**: Access to only their own data for the purpose of completing assessments.

+### Multi-Factor Authentication (MFA)

 In accodance with minsec, all ROAR employees must use **Stanford Duo Mobile** for multi-factor authentication when accessing privileged accounts.

+### Onboarding and Offboarding

+User accounts are created for new employees based on their roles.
+Access is removed immediately upon termination of employment or change in role.

 ---